VikParuchuri/marker/README.md

 - DocLayNet from IBM
 - ByT5 from Google

-Thank you to the authors of these models and datasets for making them available to the community.
+Thank you to the authors of these models and datasets for making them available to the community!